eStonefish-Scenes: A Sim-to-Real Validated and Robot-Centric Event-based Optical Flow Dataset for Underwater Vehicles: Data Processing

 \section{Data Processing}

-The \emph{eStonefish-scenes} dataset was generated with \gls*{nn} training and inference in mind.
-To streamline this process, we created \emph{eWiz}, a Python-based library that can be installed with PyPi \citep{pipyInstaller}, serving as an all-inclusive framework for event-based data manipulation, processing, visualization, and evaluation. \emph{eWiz} is designed for seamless integration with libraries such as PyTorch \citep{pytorchLibrary} and Tonic \citep{tonicLibrary}, making it suitable for ML-oriented pipelines.
+The \emph{eStonefish-Scenes} dataset was generated with \gls*{nn} training and inference in mind.
+To streamline this process, we created \emph{eWiz}, a Python-based library that can be installed with PyPi \citep{pipyInstaller}, serving as an all-inclusive framework for event-based data manipulation, processing, visualization, and evaluation. \emph{eWiz} is designed for seamless integration with libraries such as PyTorch \citep{pytorchLibrary} and Tonic \citep{tonicLibrary}, making it suitable for machine learning-oriented pipelines.
 Additionally, it offers compatibility with existing datasets and supports both event-based and frame-based data.
-The following subsections present an overview of the various functionalities currently offered by \emph{eWiz}.
-For further details, the readers are encouraged to refer to the official documentation.
+The following subsections present an overview of the most relevant functionalities of \emph{eWiz}.
 The library is openly available at the following link: \url{https://github.com/CIRS-Girona/ewiz}.